SucismitaChutia/Data-Science-Portfolio/README.md

 ## 1. Exploring the Kaggle Data Science Survey
 The link to the Jupyter notebook can be found [here](../master/Exploring%20the%20Kaggle%20Data%20Science%20Survey/notebook.ipynb)
 ## 2. A Visual History of Nobel Prize Winners
+The link to the Jupyter notebook can be found [here](../master/A%20Visual%20History%20of%20Nobel%20Prize%20Winners/notebook.ipynb)

 ## 3. Level difficulty in Candy Crush Saga
 ## 4. Dr. Semmelweis and the discovery of handwashing